-From within Enterprise Dynamics, we can access other software programs such as Excel, Word or Access for importing or writing files to disk.
+Enterprise Dynamics has the ability to access other software programs such as Excel, Word or Access for importing or writing files to disk.
 In this chapter, we will discuss a frequently used link between ED and Excel by building on the earlier post office example.